 Plitvice or Krka: Which National Park should you visit?

 Croatia is stunning wherever you go.
 The popular emerging destination is known for its UNESCO World Heritage sites, picture-perfect islands, historic cities, and the never-ending Adriatic coastline.
 And can we forget the ruggedly beautiful inland national parks of Croatia?
-No trip to Croatia can be complete without visiting these natural wonderlands and you have to add at least one of the National Parks to your itinerary.
+No trip to Croatia can be complete without visiting this natural wonderland, and you have to add at least one of the National Parks to your itinerary.
 Plitvice Lakes and Krka are two of the most well-known and gorgeous national parks of Croatia.
-Ideally, you should be visiting both as they are equally spectacular in different ways.
-Unfortunately, most of us are restricted by time and budget and have to plan accordingly.
+Ideally, you should visit both, as they are equally spectacular in different ways.
+Unfortunately, most of us are constrained by time and budget and must plan accordingly.
 So, if you have limited time and have to choose between the two national parks – Plitvice Lakes and Krka, keep reading.
 Hopefully, it will help you decide where to go.

 Overview of Croatia’s National Parks

-Croatia is blessed with national parks where you can enjoy breathtaking landscapes, amazing adventure opportunities, and peaceful tranquility.
-Kornati Islands NP, Mljet NP, Kamenjak NP, Northern Velebit NP, Krka NP, and Plitvice Lakes NP are the ones that are worth visiting.
+Croatia is home to national parks where you can enjoy breathtaking landscapes, exciting adventure opportunities, and peaceful tranquility.
+Kornati Islands NP, Mljet NP, Kamenjak NP, Northern Velebit NP, Krka NP, and Plitvice Lakes NP are the most worthwhile to visit.
 Plitvice Lakes and Krka National Parks should definitely be on your bucket list.
-Both parks are known for their cascading waterfalls and emerald lakes amidst picturesque lush backdrops.
-The similarity ends here as the parks have quite different experiences to offer.
+Both parks are known for their cascading waterfalls and emerald lakes amidst picturesque, lush backdrops.
+The similarity ends here, as the parks offer quite different experiences.
 Let us first take an overview of both national parks.

 Plitvice Lakes National Park

-Nestled between the majestic Gornja, Mala Kapela, and Medvedak mountains, Plitvice Lakes opened its doors in 1949 as a national park and was added to the UNESCO Heritage List in 1979.
+Nestled between the majestic Gornja, Mala Kapela, and Medvedak mountains, Plitvice Lakes National Park opened in 1949 and was added to the UNESCO World Heritage List in 1979.
 Covering an area of 295 sq. km, Plitvice Lakes is just magical with its sixteen terraced crystalline lakes tumbling into each other and creating countless waterfalls and canyons in the process.
-Pretty meadows, open pastures, craggy mountains, and lush woodlands surround the mineral-rich vibrant lakes.
+Pretty meadows, open pastures, craggy mountains, and lush woodlands surround the mineral-rich, vibrant lakes.
 The nearby forest is home to fir, pine, beech, and spruce trees, as well as bears, wild boars, rabbits, and deer.

-The park is split into two parts – Upper Lakes and Lower Lakes.
-Wooden walkways and footbridges snake over the lower and upper lakes, providing charming trails for visitors to explore and admire the incredible views of the emerald pools and the trickling waterfalls.
+The park is divided into two parts: Upper Lakes and Lower Lakes.
+Wooden walkways and footbridges snake across the lower and upper lakes, offering scenic trails for visitors to explore and admire the emerald pools and trickling waterfalls.
 It is said that at any given time, the lakes never look the same as they did the day before.
-The color of the crystal clear water changes from emerald green to turquoise to faded grey, depending on the mineral content, weather, and angle of light.
-Admission costs vary according to the season.
+The color of the crystal-clear water changes from emerald green to turquoise to faded grey, depending on mineral content, weather, and the angle of light.
+Admission costs vary by season.
 Check the latest prices here.

 Krka National Park

-Krka spans over an area of 143 sq. km. and was established as a national park in 1985.
-A small Visovac Island, 7 magnificent waterfalls, fascinating gorges, and the jade-green Krka River are located within the park’s boundaries.
-Krka is mostly known for the staggering Skradinski Buk Falls, which are a collection of 17 waterfalls.
-Water from the Krka and Cikola Rivers falls into 17 travertine steps and forms deep pools before cascading down to create the incredible Skradinski Buk.
+Krka covers an area of 143 sq. km and was designated a national park in 1985.
+A small Visovac Island, seven magnificent waterfalls, fascinating gorges, and the jade-green Krka River are located within the park’s boundaries.
+Krka is best known for the Skradinski Buk Falls, a series of 17 waterfalls.
+Water from the Krka and Cikola Rivers cascades over 17 travertine steps, forming deep pools before cascading to create the impressive Skradinski Buk.
 The majestic falls are also considered to be one of the most beautiful calcium carbonate waterfalls in Europe.

 Other major attractions of Krka are the Roski Slap Falls, the medieval fortresses, and the Serbian Eastern Orthodox Monastery located on the tiny Visovac island.
-Krka is a natural habitat of nearly 800 species of plant life and 200 species of birds.
-Many different reptiles and amphibians can be spotted around the waters of the Krka River.
-Krka has a wooden footpath winding through the park in a well-defined loop providing a perfect opportunity to admire the falls from close quarters.
-However, the best way to enjoy the charming waterfalls is by swimming under the falls or taking a boat ride in Krka Lake.
-Admission prices are cheaper than Plitvice, maybe because of the smaller size.
+Krka is home to nearly 800 plant species and 200 bird species.
+Many reptiles and amphibians can be spotted around the Krka River.
+Krka has a wooden footpath winding through the park in a well-defined loop, providing a perfect opportunity to admire the falls from close quarters.
+However, the best way to experience the charming waterfalls is to swim beneath them or take a boat ride on Krka Lake.
+Admission prices are lower than at Plitvice, perhaps due to its smaller size.
 You can check the current costs here.

 Plitvice Lakes or Krka – Which should you visit?